 - That the offender must not leave Western Australia without permission;

-- That the offender must notify Community Corrections of any change of address or employment within two working days of the change.
+- The offender must notify Community Corrections of any change of address or employment within two working days of the change.

-A conditionally suspended sentence must contain a condition that the offender do one of the following:
+A conditionally suspended sentence must contain a condition that the offender does one of the following:

 - Take part in a program to help them address their offending;

-- Submit to monitoring in the community and regular counselling for the purpose of rehabilitation or ensuring compliance with directions.
+- Submit to monitoring in the community and regular counselling for rehabilitation or ensuring compliance with directions.

 - Be subject to a curfew to restrict their movements at particular times when there is a high risk of offending.